 Shirley J. Yee

 Analyzes major themes in the history of women in North America from 1890 through the 1990s.
-Themes include family and community formation, social activism, education, paid and unpaid labor patterns, war, migration, and changing conceptions of womanhood and femininity in the 20th century.
+Themes include family and community formation, social activism, education, paid and unpaid labor patterns, war, migration, and changing conceptions of womanhood and femininity in the twentieth century.
 Offered: jointly with GWSS 384.

 Students will learn about major themes in 20th U.S. women's history in addition to analyzing historical sites on the world wide web, written historical documents, and oral histories and applying their analyses to a 10-12 page research project.
 In Winter 2008, we will focus on women's experiences in the context of the rise of consumerism and technology as well as work, war, migration, education, and social activism.